DavidVollmers/Comfyg/docs/docs/getting_started.md

 ## Installation

-First we want to install the Comfyg Command-Line Inteface (CLI).
+First we want to install the Comfyg Command-Line Interface (CLI).
 We can do this using the [.NET CLI](https://learn.microsoft.com/de-de/dotnet/core/tools/):

 ```shell
 dotnet tool install --global Comfyg.Cli